Catching and Collecting

 • Respect the local people´s privacy (don’t collect on private properties without permission).

-• Make sure you have trustworthy companions when you go out for collecting in the forests, especially at night.
+• Make sure you have trustworthy companions when you go out to collect in the forests, especially at night.
 In areas where collecting phasmid is productive, medical assistance is usually not available or even far away.

 • Wear strong shoes and long trousers, there could be poisonous snakes around and most probably you will encounter leeches, ticks, etc. One can trample loudly to shoo away snakes.

-• Before starting to search for phasmids, first take care of your own safety.
-For example, you may want to have a look at branches over or nearby your head (tree-living snakes, scorpions, spiders, wasp’s nests, etc.).
+• Before starting to search for phasmids, first, take care of your own safety.
+For example, you may want to have a look at branches over or near your head (tree-living snakes, scorpions, spiders, wasp’s nests, etc.).